 A fast BSS transition is a BSS transition that establishes the state necessary for data connectivity before the reassociation rather than after the reassociation.

-NOTE—A nonmobility based transition from a BSS to the same BSS (same AP or PCP) is also supported.
-See 11.3.5.4 (Non-AP and non-PCP STA reassociation initiation procedures).
+NOTE—A nonmobility based transition from a BSS to the same BSS (same AP or PCP) or from one AP MLD to the same AP MLD(#22010) is also supported.
+See 11.3.6.4 (Non-AP STA, non-AP MLD, and non-PCP STA reassociation initiation procedures) .

-ESS-transition: This type is defined as STA movement from a BSS in one ESS to a BSS in a different ESS.
-This case is supported only in the sense that the STA might move.
-Maintenance of upper-layer connections cannot be guaranteed by IEEE Std 802.11; in fact, disruption of service is likely to occur.
+(#22010)

-(#6575)A third type of transition is STA movement from a BSS in one ESS to a BSS in a different ESS.
-Maintenance of upper layer connections during transition between ESSs cannot be guaranteed by IEEE Std 802.11; disruption of service is likely to occur.
+(#6575)A third type of transition is STA movement from a BSS in one ESS to a BSS in a different ESS or a non-AP MLD movement from an AP MLD in one ESS to another AP MLD in a different ESS. (#22010) Maintenance of upper layer connections during transition between ESSs cannot be guaranteed by IEEE Std 802.11; disruption of service is likely to occur.

 TGbe editor: Modify Clause 3.2 as follows (track change on):

-mobile access point (AP): [mobile AP] An AP that is capable of keeping its Basic Service Set(s) (BSS(es)) operational while its geolocation is changed.
+mobile access point (AP): [mobile AP] An AP that is capable of keeping its Basic Service Set (BSS) operational while its location(#22232) is changed.

-reported access point (AP): [reported AP] An AP that is describedidentified in an element such as a Neighbor Report element or, a Reduced Neighbor Report element, or Per-STA Profile subelement of the Basic Multi-Link element.
+reported access point (AP): [reported AP] An AP that is describedidentified in an element such as a Neighbor Report element or or, a Reduced Neighbor Report element, or an AP that is identified in a Per-STA Profile subelement of the Basic Multi-Link element.(#22319)

 TGbe editor: Modify Clause 1.4 as follows (track change on):